digitalrebar/provision/doc/quickstart.rst

 With Digital Rebar Provision running; it is now time to install the specialized Digital Rebar Provision content, and the required boot environments (BootEnvs).
 We generally refer to this as "content".

 .. note:: This documentation assumes you are using the default ``drp-community-content`` pack.
+This is normally installed by ``install.sh`` script, other cases (such as running official Docker image or manual installation) are covered below.

 During the install step above, the installer output a message on how to install install BootEnvs.
 You must install the ``sledgehammer`` BootEnv for Discovery and Workflow.
 You may selectively choose to install one of the Community Content BootEnvs that you wish to install to your Machines.
 To obtain a full list of Community Content supported BootEnvs, do:
   ::